Working with Banner Views

 // insert code here to suspend any services that might conflict with the advertisement

-If the banner view covered your application’s user interface, it calls the delegate’s
+If the banner view covered your app’s user interface, it calls the delegate’s

 bannerViewActionDidFinish: method after the interface is restored.
-Your implementation of this method should restore any services paused by your application.
+Your implementation of this method should restore any services paused by your app.

-On iOS 4.2 and earlier, your application should not delete the banner view object while the user is interacting with the advertisement.
+On iOS 4.2 and earlier, your app should not delete the banner view object while the user is interacting with the advertisement.
 Only delete the banner view after the banner view delegate’s

 bannerViewActionDidFinish: method is called.